-Visual appearance: Titanium chopsticks are more eye catching if you use them in a restaurant.
+Visual appearance: Titanium chopsticks are more eye-catching if you use them in a restaurant.
 They often come in a decorative case, which looks elegant on the table.
-However, using bamboo or wooden chopsticks provides more authentic eating experience when you are visiting a restaurant with Asian foods or when preparing traditional Asian dishes for your family and friends.
+However, using bamboo or wooden chopsticks provides a more authentic eating experience when you are visiting a restaurant with Asian foods or when preparing traditional Asian dishes for your family and friends.

-Convenience of using: A rougher texture makes bamboo chopsticks more grippy and comfortable to hold, while metal and plastic chopsticks can feel slippery in your hands.
-The natural grain of wood or bamboo also makes easier to grab some foods.
+The convenience of using: A rougher texture makes bamboo chopsticks more grippy and comfortable to hold, while metal and plastic chopsticks can feel slippery in your hands.
+The natural grain of wood or bamboo also makes it easier to grab some foods.
 Metal can produce an unpleasant sound when touches a ceramic plate, while bamboo is pleasantly quiet when you eat your food.

 Ease of cleaning: Titanium chopsticks are more hygienic than bamboo or wooden ones.
 They are easier to clean and keep sanitary.
 Titanium chopsticks are dishwasher safe, but you must be inventive to place them in the dishwasher.
 Bamboo doesn’t attract bacteria, but it must be washed by hand and shouldn’t be soaked in water.
 Bamboo is also prone to staining and holding odors.